 Can I arrange a call / meeting to discuss my eligibility / application?

 Our webinar and Twitter live events should provide all the information you need.
+Follow us on Twitter to find out when the next information event will be taking place.

 Should you still have any questions, please email firstname.lastname@example.org with any queries and someone from the team will be happy to help you.
 In the unlikely event we are unable to answer your question over email, we will happily set up a call with an appropriate team member.